Looking for the perfect ? I gotchu! After traveling and living in . for 3-4 months this past year, I was able to pull together quite a few options

-To do the whole experience – exploring Muyil and doing the boat tour plus maybe climbing the watchtower – will take around 3 hours, so it’s best to around 8-9 AM and finish up at 12 PM in time to head back to town and grab lunch.
+To do the whole experience—exploring Muyil and doing the boat tour plus maybe climbing the watchtower—will take around 3 hours.
+It’s best to start your day around 8-9 AM and finish up at 12 PM in time to head back to town and grab lunch.

 Day 5: Ancient City of Coba (+ Cave Cenotes)